unicode-org/cldr/docs/ldml/tr35-dates.md

         <td rowspan="2"><em><strong>Input skeleton symbol</strong></em><br/>It must not occur in pattern or skeleton data.
                         Instead, it is reserved for use in skeletons passed to APIs doing flexible date pattern generation.
                         In such a context, like 'j', it requests the preferred hour format for the locale (h, H, K, or k), as determined by the <strong>preferred</strong> attribute of the <strong>hours</strong> element in supplemental data.
-                        However, unlike 'j', it requests no dayPeriod marker such as “am/pm” (It is typically used where there is enough context that that is not necessary).
+                        However, unlike 'j', it requests no dayPeriod marker such as “am/pm” (it is typically used where there is enough context that that is not necessary).
                         For example, with "jmm", 18:00 could appear as “6:00 PM”, while with "Jmm", it would appear as “6:00” (no PM).</td></tr>
     <tr><td>JJ</td><td>08<br/>08</td><td>Numeric hour (2 digits, zero pad if needed)</td></tr>
     <!--  C  -->